yeseniaperezfina/yeseniaperezfina.github.io/README.md

 ---

+## Purpose

+This portfolio is designed to position Yesenia Pérez for **director-level roles in learning strategy, education and community engagement, public-facing science and exploration, and mission-driven systems leadership**.

+It is meant to show, quickly and clearly, that she brings:

+- **Learning strategy leadership** across complex, cross-functional initiatives
+- **Public engagement and partnership design** at national scale
+- **Strong writing and narrative synthesis** across science, education, and strategy
+- **Direct fluency in front-end development, information architecture, and interaction design**

+The site is both a portfolio and a proof point: it presents Yesenia’s leadership philosophy, selected work, and writing while also demonstrating her ability to concept, structure, design, and build a polished digital experience.

+---

 ## Concept & Experience Design

 ### Narrative & Visual Intent

-This site is a **single-page, editorial-style portfolio** — part botanical field journal, part systems-design dossier.
-It’s crafted for:
+This site is a **single-page, editorial-style portfolio** — part systems dossier, part field journal, part digital case study.

+It is crafted for:

-* **Hiring managers and recruiters** who need fast, clear signals about scope, competencies, and leadership orientation.
+- **Hiring managers and recruiters** who need fast, clear signals about scope, strategic fit, and leadership readiness
-* **Strategy, systems, and learning design roles** that value coherent reasoning, evidence-awareness, and cross-sector fluency.
-* **Yesenia’s creative practice**: a blend of *Soft Physics*, science storytelling, and mythic/poetic undertones.
+- **Director-level and senior strategy roles** in learning design, education and community engagement, science communication, and public-facing institutions
+- **Collaborators and peers** who want to understand how Yesenia thinks, writes, leads, and builds

-The visual system merges:
+The visual system brings together:

-* **Midnight Forest Atmosphere** — moss, bark, sand, and twilight gradients.
+- **Midnight shoreline atmosphere** — forest, ocean, dusk, and low-light depth
-* **Editorial serif-forward typography** — a quiet New Yorker / book-jacket influence.
+- **Editorial typography** — serif-forward, quiet, and high-contrast
-* **Organic motion** — pollen, fireflies, mycelium threads, canopy parallax.
+- **Organic motion** — stars, fireflies, canopy drift, and mycelium-like network threads
-* **Calm Mode** — a simplified, reduced-motion palette for accessibility and contemplative reading.
+- **Calm Mode** — a reduced-motion, quieter visual setting for accessibility and contemplative reading

+The result is intended to feel beautiful, intentional, and quietly confident — a site that reflects both strategic discipline and creative range.

 ---

 ## Information Architecture

-The portfolio is intentionally **single-page**, divided into anchored sections optimized for scanning:
+The portfolio is intentionally **single-page**, with anchored sections designed for both quick recruiter scanning and slower editorial reading.

-1. **About (Hero)**
+1. **About**
-   Role identity, practice positions (Strategist, Scholar, Creator, Navigator), and ecosystem placement.
+   A concise role-aligned introduction with immediate signals about leadership scope, current work, and what Yesenia does best.

-2. **Trajectory**
+2. **Experience**
-   Career timeline across museums, NASA, and higher education; signals of scale, complexity, and “what this demonstrates.”
+   A trajectory view across museums, NASA, and higher education, showing the arc from public learning practice to director-level strategy.

-3. **Signature Work**
+3. **Selected Work**
-   Four case studies showing portfolio strategy, evaluation, research synthesis, storytelling, and multi-stakeholder coordination.
+   Case-study-style snapshots of national learning networks, mission milestone engagement, science translation, and public-facing program design.

-4. **How I Work**
+4. **Leadership**
-   Leadership stance, decision-making principles, and how teams tend to experience Yesenia.
+   A direct articulation of how Yesenia leads: what she protects, how people tend to experience her, and what kinds of systems she builds.

-5. **Capabilities & Tools**
+5. **Capabilities**
-   “Constellation of practice” across strategy, research, communication, and domains — with an interactive mycelium/constellation network.

-6. **Writing & Story Work**
-   Highlights across *Soft Physics*, reflective practice at Harvard, and internal strategy briefs.

-7. **Contact / Next Orbit**
-   Future-facing roles and sectors Yesenia is exploring; clear CTAs.
+   A recruiter-readable view of where she adds the most value: learning design, partnerships, evaluation, sense-making, and translation.

+6. **Digital + Design**
+   An explicit demonstration of technical fluency in front-end development, information architecture, and interface design.

+7. **Writing**
+   A cross-section of internal strategy writing, graduate work, and public essays — showing how writing functions as a leadership tool.

+8. **Contact**
+   A future-facing close oriented toward director-level, mission-driven opportunities.

 ---

 ## Front-End Architecture

-This site is a **lightweight static SPA** built with **HTML + CSS + vanilla JS**, designed to be:
+This site is a **lightweight static single-page application** built with **HTML, CSS, and vanilla JavaScript**.

-* Audit-friendly
-* Dependency-free
-* Accessible
+It is designed to be:

+- Fast
+- dependency-free
+- accessible
+- legible
-* Easy to maintain on GitHub Pages
+- easy to maintain on GitHub Pages
+- transparent as a front-end sample

 ### Directory Structure